krbz999/concentrationnotifier/README.md

 * The active effect used to track concentration is named after the item, e.g., 'Bless' or 'Concentration - Bless'.
 The format can be toggled in the settings.
 * If an actor who is already concentrating on an item uses a different item that requires concentration (or the same item but at a different level for spells), the active effect will get swapped.
 The effects otherwise have a duration equal to the item's duration, as set in the details of the item.

+Additionally, when a scroll is made from a spell that requires concentration, that will also be tagged as requiring concentration.

 ## Character Flags

 The module supplies new fields (found under Special Traits).
 These fields work with Active Effects.